practicalli/clojure/testing/unit-testing/configure-projects-for-tests.md

 Add the following aliases to the Clojure CLI tools user wide configuration, (e.g. `~/.clojure/deps.edn`), or to the project `deps.edn` file.

 ## Alias to include the test directory
-To use a test runners with a `deps.edn` projects, the `test` should be on the classpath.
+To use a test runners with a `deps.edn` projects, the `test` directory should be on the classpath.

-The `test` path is not included in the main `paths` configuration of `deps.edn`.
+The `test` directory should be included as an alias.
+If the `test` path were in the main `paths` configuration of `deps.edn` then the unit tests would be included in the packaged project, i.e jar or uberjar.

+practicalli/clojure-deps-edn defines an environment alias to include the test path.

 ```clojure
 :aliases